 How it’s different: HOME-STAT is a multi-agency effort designed to address complex, citywide barriers to reducing street homelessness.
 HOME-STAT holds the City – not just a single agency – accountable for outcomes.

-Daily and Monthly Public Dashboards
+Daily, Weekly and Monthly Public Dashboards

 How it’s different: These dashboards offer a consistent, transparent and broad set of data about street homelessness and the City’s responses to it.
 This unprecedented effort will help the public as well as decision-makers track our efforts in reducing street homelessness and improving lives for our fellow New Yorkers.